 The music in the animation is an adaptation of a ballad by Mexican songwriter Armando Dominguez.
 It was sung by Dora Luz.

 Destino is coming out soon on DVD.

-This artilce was posted on Wednesday, July 8th, 2009 at 5:04 pm and is filed under Animation, Countries & Cultures, Destino, Disney, Mama Lisa, Movies, TV & The Internet, People, Salvador Dali, Spain, USA, Video, YouTube.
+This article was posted on Wednesday, July 8th, 2009 at 5:04 pm and is filed under Animation, Countries & Cultures, Destino, Disney, Mama Lisa, Movies, TV & The Internet, People, Salvador Dali, Spain, USA, Video, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.